Board of Directors

 - The senior-most professional employee of the Student Media, ex-officio, non-voting.

-Elected student members shall not be members of the Student Senate, of a Student Body Medium or any other campus-wide advisory or governance body as defined in the Documents of Policy.
+Elected student members shall not be active members of the Student Senate, a Student Media organization, or any other campus-wide advisory or governance body as defined in the Documents of Policy.

 At-large student body representatives (3, voting)